danielabar/meblog/src/markdown/ruby-configurable-retry.md

 end
 ```

-In the `rescue` block, the `retried` counter is checked and if it has reached the max attempt limit (hard-coded to 2 at the moment), then an message is logged and the error is raised.
+In the `rescue` block, the `retried` counter is checked and if it has reached the max attempt limit (hard-coded to 2 at the moment), then a message is logged and the error is raised.
 Otherwise, the `retried` counter is incremented and `retry` is used to execute the code in the `begin` block again, which uses `yield` to execute whatever block of the code the caller passed in.

 To use this `Retryable` module, it can be included in a class, which can then call the `with_retries` method, passing a block of code that might raise an exception.
 The code will be retried up to 2 times before failing.